fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/deploy-app.md

 # Deploy using the Azure App Service Extension

-In the Azure App Service extension explorer viewlet, click the blue up arrow icon to deploy your app to Azure.
+In the Azure App Service extension explorer, click the blue up arrow icon to deploy your app to Azure.

 ![Deploy to Web App](images/nodejs-deployment-vscode/deploy.png)